edward30n/Basic-shop-logic-Excecise-II/README.md

   2) mainII.c      : This file contains the code that I made to solve this problem.

 This problem was created by the Pontifical Javeriana University and the solution was created by Edward Nicolas Duarte Valencia.

+psdt: The pasword for the manager is: "123".